 In addition to the fat bags, the skin also begins to sag.
 The upper eyelid skin can begin to weigh down on the eye, and in some cases, begin to obstruct vision.
 In this case, insurance may cover the cost of surgery.
 An important distinction is between the heavy, droopy eyebrow and the upper eyelid.
 It may be that both need correction or only one.
 If needed, both the upper and lower eyelids can be corrected at the same time.

 Another important aspect is determining what caused the eyelid condition in the first place.
 It may be genetics (mom and dad), overall health status, and even a number of medical conditions can affect the eye including thyroid problems.
 When choosing a blepharoplasty surgeon it is important that he or she appreciates the eyes in relationship to the face to avoid the "overcorrected" or "hollow" look.
-This can all be discussed with Dr. Guy at the time of consultation.

 As far as surgical approaches, for the upper eyelid surgery is begun by making an incision into the natural crease above the eyelid.
 The excess skin is then measured with a scientific instrument and this determines how much skin is removed.
 If the fat needs to be addressed, it is removed through this same incision.